henrysky/MyGaiaDB/README.rst

 You are welcome to modify the code, make pull request to make this code to suit your and others need.

-**This code probably will never be properly continuously tested since no way I can run this code with a few TB of gaia data on Github Actions**
+**Part of this code will never be contiuously tested properly since no way I can run this code with a few TB of gaia data on Github Actions**

-(🚧Work in progress🏗️)

 .. contents:: **Contents**
     :depth: 3